andersevenrud/nordic.nvim/README.md

     'andersevenrud/nordic.nvim',
     config = function()
         -- The table used in this example contains the default settings.
-        -- Modify or remove these to your liking: require('nordic').colorscheme({
+        -- Modify or remove these to your liking (this also applies to alternatives below): require('nordic').colorscheme({
             -- Underline style used for spelling
             -- Options: 'none', 'underline', 'undercurl'